 Yiddish Fantasy is an arrangement of several Yiddish songs and klezmer tunes which were popular among the Jews of Eastern Europe at the turn of the century.
-It opens with Vu is dus Gessele (Where is the little street? music by Sholom Secunda and Lyrics by Israel Rosenbery), to take us on a journey into the time and place of the shtetl, a little village where Jews lived in Eastern Europe.
+It opens with Vu is dus Gessele (Where is the little street?), to take us on a journey into the time and place of the shtetl, a little village where Jews lived in Eastern Europe.
 With Oyfn Pripetshok (On the Little Hearth), composed by Mark Warshavsky around 1900, we imagine peering through a window where children are gathered to learn the Hebrew alphabet.
 Roshinkes mit Mandlen (Raisins and Almonds), written by Abe Goldfaden in 1880, was a popular lullaby these children likely heard at bedtime.
 Three lively dance tunes follow: a Russian Sher (Russian song) and two Frailachs (Joyful dances).
 These tunes were played by Jewish musicians, klezmorim, at weddings and other celebrations.
-Written for Daniel Heifetz and The Classical Band, Yiddish Fantasy provides a glimpse into the culture of the Jews of Eastern Europe at the turn of the 19th-20th century.
+Originally written for Daniel Heifetz and The Classical Band, Yiddish Fantasy provides a glimpse into the culture of the Jews of Eastern Europe at the turn of the 19th-20th century.

 Recording and score for the original version for Violin, String Quintet (or string orchestra), and Piano here.